A close up of a white man's hands near some podcasting equipment.

 Overview:

 This Azure-focused podcast has been recently rebooted!
 It has an authoritative tone with a focus on knowledge-sharing within its audience.
 It can be used as a resource for technology decision makers.
-The goal here is to provide bitesize, clear and actionable advice across broad and diverse topics.
+The goal here is to provide bitesize, clear and actionable cloud advice across broad and diverse topics.
 Guests are thought leaders in different industries, and they discuss cloud-based topics relevant to executives.
 The angle here is experts sharing real-world experiences.
 They cover specific technologies, patterns and practices, recommendations, and guidance on using Azure with a focus on how the topics relate to business processes and goals.
 Basically, it’s how to achieve technology goals with Azure.
 They chat about the latest Azure advancements, as well as give practical hands-on guidance.
 Episodes are released around twice a month, and are 25-40 minutes long.

 7. Cloud Do You Do?